 We love it when you talk to us!

-- Participate in conferences.
 These are such wonderful chances to have a focused conversation about your child’s progress.
-Do come with questions you have.
+Do come with any questions you have.

 - Ask if there is anything you can do to help.
 For example, you could gather some materials with other parents for an upcoming activity.
 This provides a connection to the classroom and builds your relationship with the teacher.